necat101/Chronos-CLGCM/README.md

 ## License

-The source code of Chronos is available to the public under a custom license.
+The source code of Hierarchos is available to the public under a custom license.
 It is free for non-commercial use, research, and evaluation.
 However, any commercial use resulting in profit is subject to a profit-sharing agreement.
 See `LICENSE.md` for full details.

 ## Support This Project

 Please consider supporting my work on Patreon.
 I have motor cortex damage, which prevents me from working in a traditional tech role.
-I work on Chronos in my spare time while working full-time at a grocery store.
+I work on Hierarchos in my spare time while working full-time at a grocery store.

 **[https://www.patreon.com/cw/MakhiBurroughs](https://www.patreon.com/cw/MakhiBurroughs)**